mkormendy/jquery-backstretch/README.md

 Backstretch is a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable (with lazy-loading) background image to any page or element.
 The image will stretch to fit the page/element, and will automatically resize as the window/element size changes.
 ## Demo

-There are a couple of examples included with this package, or feel free to check it out live [on the project page itself](http://srobbin.com/jquery-plugins/backstretch/).
+Feel free to check out the live examples [on the original project page itself](http://srobbin.com/jquery-plugins/backstretch/).

-(The lazy-loading example is only in this package for now.)
+Further examples can be found within the repository package, which include:

+* lazy-loading
+* start slideshow at different index
+* offset positioning for x and y

 ## Setup